Charleston Wildlife Season Guide: When Each Animal Peaks and What to Do About It

 Raccoon activity increases as animals begin putting on weight for winter.
 More active foraging means more pressure on garbage, more movement across property, and occasionally more entry attempts at structures as animals test familiar access points.

-November – December: Rat Season and Last Call for Exclusion
+November to December: Rat Season and Last Call for Exclusion

 Squirrels are caching food, which means more gnawing and more pressure on entry points.
 This is also the final comfortable window for exclusion work before weather becomes a consistent factor.
 A job sealed in November holds all winter; a problem left open in December means three months of uninterrupted access.

-The broader point: good timing for exclusion is essentially fall through early spring, avoiding the bat maternity window (May 1–August 15) and avoiding active raccoon denning situations in early spring.
-The species-specific windows matter, but the general principle is that winter exclusion prevents spring establishment, and fall exclusion prevents winter establishment.
+The broader point: good timing for exclusion is essentially fall through early spring, avoiding the bat pup window (May through mid-July) and avoiding active raccoon denning situations in early spring.
+The windows for each species matter, but the general principle is that winter exclusion prevents spring establishment, and fall exclusion prevents winter establishment.
 Both are better than waiting.

 If a neighbor has had wildlife problems, or if you've noticed damaged fascia boards or soffits along your roofline, don't wait for confirmation from inside the attic.
 Get an inspection scheduled before the season turns.